Mackerel stir fry is a quick and delicious dish that’s perfect for busy weeknight dinners.

-The recipe is great for quick dinners or a few lunch sandwiches done in a rush.
+The easy canned fish recipe is great for quick dinners or a few lunch sandwiches done in a rush.

 less oil makes the dish a better and healthier version for you to try.

-The fish stir-fry is easy enough to make for a quick dinner and need is a perfect skillet meal for those of you who love seafood or follow the pescetarian diet.
+- The fish stir-fry is easy enough to make for a quick dinner and is a perfect skillet meal for those of you who love seafood or follow the pescetarian diet.

-Food doesn’t need to be extravagant, sometimes all you need is just that one basic ingredient, a handful of spices, a splash of color, a squeeze of lime to take it to the next level and that’s exactly what I did with this recipe of fish stir-fry.
+Food doesn’t need to be extravagant, sometimes all you need is just that one basic ingredient, a handful of spices, a splash of colour, and a squeeze of lime to take it to the next level and that’s exactly what I did with this recipe of fish stir-fry.

 I used less oil, didn’t cook it for too long and it turned out to be good in the healthiest possible way.

 I also like the idea of just making a simple breakfast of bread and butter with a skillet of canned fish stir-fry that takes less than twenty minutes to make.